12, but it could easily be much more. Here’s why:

-The Portuguese people are very easy-going, friendly, and enjoy welcoming new people.
+The Portuguese people are very easy-going, and friendly, and enjoy welcoming new people.
 Being helpful to strangers is normal, and there is virtually no language barrier as younger generations are English speaking.

 Proud of their history and heritage, never miss a chance to showcase the best the country has to offer.
 Entertaining guests, and doing it in the best way, is a deeply engraved habit, that normally happens around the table.
-I wouldn’t be surprised if, during your ride, you met some local that invited you to lunch or dinner.
+I wouldn’t be surprised if, during your ride, you met some locals that invited you to lunch or dinner.
 As a matter a fact, meals play such an important part in the country’s social culture that a frequent theme of conversation while having lunch is “what are we having for dinner”?

 8 – The Food.

 Speaking of the food, Portugal has some of the best in the world.
 Not only one of the best but one of the most diverse.
-For the Portuguese, the food is culture and history.
+For the Portuguese, food is culture and history.
 It is centuries of tradition poured into a meal.
-And you won’t find it only in Michelin star-rated restaurants.
+And you won’t find it only in Michelin-star-rated restaurants.
 More importantly, the traditional food available at local restaurants, even in rural areas, is a showcase for the quality of the seasonal ingredients.

 Every region has its gastronomical traditions, and there is always a dish for every taste.

-The close Atlantic ocean provides much-appreciated seafood and fish.
+The close Atlantic Ocean provides much-appreciated seafood and fish.

 The plains, hills, and pastures provide meat, from selected breeds, native to the country.
 Cheese is also a must at every table.
 The smellier it is, the better it tastes.